 Matcha is made from leaves that are grown only in the shade.
 These leaves can also be used for Gyokuro, another type of Japanese shaded green tea.
 Tea bushes are covered in preparation for making matcha at most twenty days before harvest.
 When the harvest comes, the best tea leaves are plucked.

 The grading of matcha depends on the location of the leaves plucked for its use.
-The young leaves at the very top of the plant give the highest quality tea, while the older ones on the bottom are more bitter.
+The young leaves at the very top of the plant give the highest quality tea, while the older ones on the bottom have a more bitter taste.

 After harvest, leaves for matcha are left out to dry, which creates the crumbly mix known as Tencha.
 Matcha is made out of Tencha that has been ground into powder.
 The traditional grinding method is by stone.
 Stone-grinding Tencha can be a slow process because any temperature variation can alter the quality of the leaves.